Canadian Dollar (CAD): Symbol, Abbreviation & Currency Code

 For private clients

-Canadian property purchases (Toronto, Vancouver, Montreal), repatriation of pension and investment proceeds, gifting to Canadian-based family, and Canadian university fee payments are the most common reasons UK and international clients convert into or out of CAD with a specialist broker.
+Canadian property purchases (Toronto, Vancouver, Montreal), repatriation of pension and investment proceeds, gifting to Canada-based family and Canadian university fee payments are the most common reasons UK and international clients convert into or out of CAD with a specialist broker.

 Above CAD 50,000, the rate margin matters: a 1% difference equals CAD 500.
-Forward contracts let you fix today’s rate for a transfer up to 12 months ahead.
+A forward contract lets you fix today’s rate for a transfer up to 12 months ahead.

 For businesses